 - Past history isn’t as valuable as people hope.
 Some formal guesstimation strategies are based on past history, but this proves to be a false foundation from which to build upon for several reasons.
 First, people have different levels of capability which change over time as they learn.
 Capers Jones has shown that developers have productivity ranges of 1 to 25, the implication being that if you don’t know exactly who is on a team and how well they work together your corporate history will be questionable.
 Second, technologies evolve quickly so past history from working with older versions of technologies or completely different technologies becomes questionable at best.
 Third, people and teams change (hopefully for the better) over time, implying that an input into your guesstimate is fuzzy at best.
 Fourth, because every team is unique and faces a unique situation basing estimates on past history from other teams in different situations proves questionable.

 - Beware professional guesstimators.
 They tend to break many of the rules we’ve described above.

 To summarize, when you are required to provide estimates for your software development efforts that you should take a pragmatic, light-weight approach to doing so.
 This blog posting has provided many practical insights that should help guide your decisions.
-These insights and many more, are built right into the Disciplined Agile framework.
+These insights and many more, are built right into the Disciplined Agile (DA) toolkit.